pirafrank/fpiracom/pages/pages/projects.md

 show_title: true
 ---

-Here are my spare time projects and more I code to face challenges I come across daily.
+Here are some of my spare time projects.
+They may not have been updated recently.
-<br>They are open-source, so feel free to fork me on [Github]({{ site.data.social.github.url }}).
+<br>Code is available on [Github]({{ site.data.social.github.url }}), feel free to fork me.

 ### Table of Contents